-- Strong intermediate or better skiing ability with previous backcountry experience; previous Avalanche skills course (AST-1 or equivalent); course includes an overnight in the backcountry so participants should be prepared and comfortable with winter camping skills; participants are strongly encouraged to practice basic rope handling skills in advance of the field session (knots, belays, etc).
+- Strong intermediate or better skiing or snowboarding ability with previous backcountry experience; previous Avalanche skills course (AST-1 or equivalent); course includes an overnight in the backcountry so participants should be prepared and comfortable with winter camping skills; participants are strongly encouraged to practice basic rope handling skills in advance of the field session (knots, belays, etc).
 When you register, a Pre-Trip Package will be sent to you detailing how to prepare for your Canada West Mountain School Ski Mountaineering course.

 - Gear List - Canada West Mountain School Ski Mountaineering Course Gear List